Fast Route to Thermalization: Quantum control of open systems

 Fast thermalization can be formulated as a quantum control problem \cite{koch2016controlling}.
 The task is classified as a state-to-state objective $\hat \rho_S^i \rightarrow \hat \rho_S^f$, governed by open system dynamics:

-We consider a control problem where the reduced system dynamics is generated by the NAME Eq. \eqref{eq:gen_NAME}.
+We consider a control problem where the reduced system dynamics is generated by the NAME (Eq. \eqref{eq:gen_NAME}).

-Quantum control theory \cite{koch2016controlling,d2007introduction,glaser2015training} addresses three main topics: \begin{itemize} \item{Controllability: what are the conditions on the dynamics which allow to obtain the state-to-state objective?} \item{Constructive mechanisms of control, the problem of synthesis.} \item{Optimal control strategies and quantum speed limits.} \end{itemize} These topics will be employed to analyse the process of fast thermalization.
+Quantum control theory \cite{koch2016controlling,d2007introduction,glaser2015training} addresses three main topics: \begin{itemize} \item{Controllability, i.e, the conditions on the dynamics that allow obtaining the state-to-state objective;} \item{Constructive mechanisms of control, the problem of synthesis;} \item{Optimal control strategies and quantum speed limits.} \end{itemize} These topics will be employed to analyze the process of fast thermalization.

-\subsection{State-to-State Controllability}
+\subsection{State-to-state controllability}

 Under what conditions can an initial quantum state $\hat \rho_S^i$ be transformed into a final state $\hat \rho_S^f$, employing open systems dynamics?
-To prove controlabillity a single explicit solution for the control task is sufficient, under the dynamics of Eq. \eqref{eq:drhodt}.
+To prove controlability a single explicit solution for the control task is sufficient, under the dynamics of Eq. \eqref{eq:drhodt}.
 In the context of the proof, the solution protocol has no time or energy restrictions.
-Entropy change is a necessary condition for open system controlabillity.
-This requirement leads to a natural decomposition of the protocol: an entropy changing dissipative part followed by a fast unitary conserving entropy: \begin{enumerate} \item For any initial state $\hat \rho_S^i$ couple the system to a bath of temperature $T_B$ and change the Hamiltonian to $\hat H_S^f$ until it reaches an equilibrium thermal state $\hat \rho_{S,T_B}^f$, which has common eigenvalue with $\hat{\rho}_S^f$. \item Apply a fast unitary transformation $\hat U_S$ such that $\hat \rho_S^f = \hat U_S \hat \rho_{S,T_B}^f \hat U_S^{\dagger}$. \end{enumerate} In the first stage, a dissipative transformation that leads to common eigenvalues with $\hat{\rho}_S^f$ is obtained by reaching a thermal state $\hat \rho_{S,T_B}^f=\sum \lambda_j |\phi_j \rangle \langle \phi_j|$, determined by the Hamiltonian: $\hat H_S^f = \sum_j \epsilon_j |\phi_j \rangle \langle \phi_j|$, where $\epsilon_j=kT (\log Z + \lambda_j)$.
+Entropy change is a necessary condition for open system controlability.
+This requirement leads to a natural decomposition of the protocol: an entropy-changing dissipative part followed by a fast unitary conserving entropy: \begin{enumerate} \item For any initial state $\hat \rho_S^i$, couple the system to a bath of temperature $T_B$ and change the Hamiltonian to $\hat H_S^f$ until it reaches an equilibrium thermal state $\hat \rho_{S,T_B}^f$, which has a common eigenvalue with $\hat{\rho}_S^f$; \item Apply a fast unitary transformation $\hat U_S$, such that $\hat \rho_S^f = \hat U_S \hat \rho_{S,T_B}^f \hat U_S^{\dagger}$. \end{enumerate} In the first stage, a dissipative transformation that leads to common eigenvalues with $\hat{\rho}_S^f$ is obtained by reaching a thermal state $\hat \rho_{S,T_B}^f=\sum \lambda_j |\phi_j \rangle \langle \phi_j|$, determined by the Hamiltonian: $\hat H_S^f = \sum_j \epsilon_j |\phi_j \rangle \langle \phi_j|$, where $\epsilon_j=kT (\log Z + \lambda_j)$.
 This state is unitarily equivalent to the target state, since unitary transformations do not alter the eigenvalues of the density matrix.